-Many people ask us for guidance in California Probate.
-California’s probate system is by no means perfect, but it functions with a set of state and local probate rules administered by the Probate Court.
+Many people ask us for guidance in California Probate inquiring about how the California Probate system works.
+California’s probate procedures are by no means perfect, but the system overall functions well with a set of state and local probate rules administered by the Probate Court.
 In most counties in California, Probate is not a large part of the calendared case, except in Los Angeles and San Francisco.

-Los Angeles Superior Court has as of 2017, 8 probate departments and 8 judges who interpret the state and local probate rules, and integrate them with facts of each case.
+Los Angeles Superior Court has as of 2020, 10 probate departments and 10 judges who interpret the state and local probate rules and integrate them with facts of each case.
 There are no jury trials in probate court, except where a conservatee asks for one.

-Hiring a probate lawyer requires much thought and consideration.
-The people who are involved in probate court litigation cases are usually children of decedent, or a spouse of the decedent.
+Hiring a probate lawyer requires much thought and consideration, one who is familiar with probate and all probate deparments in Los Angeles California.
+The people who are involved in probate court litigation cases are usually children of the decedent or a spouse of the decedent.
 Why?
 After death, there are many unresolved emotional issues that arise within a year after the passing.
 It is more true where the decedent was a patriarch or matriarch of the family.
 The void in guidance within the family creates most of the litigation.